 Extra Credit – Build your Family Preparedness Library

-In the meantime, I have three recommendations for the beginning Prepper:
+In the meantime, I have a recommendation for the beginning Prepper:

 The Prepper’s Pocket Guide: 101 Easy Things You Can Do to Ready Your Home for a Disaster: Written by fellow blogger, Bernie Carr, this little book is a gem for both beginner and experienced preppers.
 I keep a copy on my desk and refer to it often.

 Starting any new project, large or small, can be daunting.
 Unlike other projects, however, family preparedness and prepping can literally save your life if not your sanity.
 This list of 10 beginning prepper tips is not all inclusive in any way – but it is a start.